wisemen-digital/web-onboarding-codelab/index.md

 > Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
 It's completely
 > customizable, completely extensible, and amazingly feature-rich.

+### 4.1 Tailwind config

+> Tailwinds config file is used to configure the framework.
+You can add custom colors, fonts, breakpoints and more.
+> This is where you can customize the framework to your needs.

 👉 [Tailwind website](https://tailwindcss.com/)

 <img width="120" src="img/ESLint_logo.png">